pingcap/docs/explain-joins.md

 In an inner join operation, TiDB implements join reordering and might access either `t1` or `t2` first.
 Assume that TiDB selects `t1` as the first table to apply the `build` step, and then TiDB is able to filter on the predicate `t1.col = 'value'` before probing the table `t2`.
 The filter for the predicate `t2.col='value'` will be applied on each probe of table `t2`, which might be less efficient than other join methods.

-Index Join is effective if the build side is small and the probe side is pre-indexed and large.
+Index join is effective if the build side is small and the probe side is pre-indexed and large.
 Consider the following query where an index join performs worse than a hash join and is not chosen by the SQL Optimizer:

 {{< copyable "sql" >}}